CI/CD Integration

 SHIPTESTED_API_KEYand paste your key

 The key is then available in workflows as ${{ secrets.SHIPTESTED_API_KEY }}.
-You can pass it as an environment variable:
+Pass it as an environment variable:

 env: